lcthomas/engl6000f24/course-calendar.md

 - Current graduate student panel: Laila Nashid, Chijioke Onah, Hunter Phillips, and Susannah Sharpless
 - Applying to conferences, writing abstracts, attending and presenting at conferences, conference funding

-## Week 5: Olin Library
+## Week 5: Olin Library: Meet in Olin 106G (may be relabeled as Olin 108)
 ### Monday, September 23
-- Library session with Fred Muratori: Meet in Olin 106G (may be relabeled as Olin 108)
+- Library session with Fred Muratori
     - Please bring a laptop to this session.
 - Journal review presentation info